bbc/BBC-QRCode-Generator/README.md

 ## Overview

 A Sinatra application that will generate QRCodes for a BBC url with a BBC logo embedded in it.
+This QRCodes are PNG's and can be saved.

 ## Requirements